 3. Mirror Box Therapy

-This therapy may help you recover from hand movements that can be affected by stroke.
+This therapy may help you recover from weakened or absent hand movements that can be caused by stroke.

 To practice mirror therapy, place a mirror over your affected hand and then perform some hand therapy exercises with your non-paralyzed hand.
 This activates mirror neurons in the premotor cortex, the part of the brain that controls movement.